When and How to Drop Night Feedings

 Any other factor that needs that need to be concerned?

-If your baby is over those markers of 13-pound weight and 3 months of age and you feel they are just waking out of habit or maybe just feeding to get comfort to falling right back to sleep then you can make a decision to stop all feeding altogether or still keep overnight feed and drop rest of those
+If your baby is over those markers of 13-pound weight and 3 months of age and you feel they are just waking out of habit or maybe just feeding to get comfort to fall back asleep

 Talk to your pediatrician and ensure your doctor is comfortable with your no overnight feeding decision.